Xerars/XmNmea/Readme.md

 ## Usage

-* The Four Functions are Particularly Important,the Others are Sub Function.
+* The Following Four Functions are Particularly Important,while Others are Sub Function.
-1. NMEAInit() : Must be Used First, It can Initialize your Structure Memory.
+1. NMEAInit() : Make Sure to Use this Function First, It can Initialize your Structure Memory.
-2. GetNMEA() : It can get the Parsed NMEA-0183 Data.
+2. GetNMEA() : It can Get Parsed NMEA-0183 Data.
 3. XmNmeaBufferGet() : Parser NMEA Data with NMEA Character.(Designed for GPS Uart)
 4. XmNmeaParse() : Parser NMEA Data with NEMA Sentence.